Kevin123Ezra/medimind-ai/README.md

 ### Requirements
 - Node.js 18+ (if running the exported code locally)
-- A Base44 account (for the hosted/no-code version)
 - API keys for any connected AI services, configured in your `.env` file

 ---